mahmoudaladin7/E-Commerce/README.md

 ## Repository Layout

-- `api/` – NestJS TypeScript backend with authentication, catalog, checkout, and order management modules (in progress)
+- `api/` – NestJS TypeScript backend with authentication, users, and the first iteration of the product/catalog module (checkout, orders, etc. still in progress)
 - `frontend/` – Placeholder for the upcoming web client
 - `package.json` – Workspace-level metadata and package manager declaration